-ARCH 500-600 Advanced Elective (13+ credits)
+ARCH 500-600 Electives (16+ credits)

-In addition, the Department offers a number of courses related to sustainable design that can fulfill this requirement.
+The Department offers a number of courses related to sustainable design that can fulfill this requirement.
 Electives in the Inside Focus Area are intended to provide both breadth and depth of knowledge.
-Students will develop a specific program of study in consultation with their faculty advisors.
+Students will develop a specific program of study in consultation with their Faculty Advisors.
 Below is a list of advanced courses currently offered that may satisfy this requirement.
-Our faculty members currently distinguish between undergraduate and graduate courses in many of these courses so they are accustomed to making modifications based on appropriate levels of learning.
+Our faculty members currently distinguish between undergraduate and graduate students in many of these courses so they are accustomed to making modifications based on appropriate levels of learning.

 Modifications of these courses for PhD students will include one or more of the following: additional readings; end-of-term paper requirements; research presentations; and/or additional time with the instructor.